 Seriously, this is the worst.
 They are your FRIEND, after all!
 How do you say no to a friend?
 Well, if they're one of those exceptions to the "don't do things fo' free" rule, you will know.
 If they are not an exception to the rule, you will also know.
 In these situations, I tell the truth.
 It's hard and icky, but if they're truly a friend, they'll get it.

 Ex: Hey girl!
-I'm so sorry, but I'm so super swamped with the opening of my Etsy store, that I just don't have time.
+I'm so sorry, but I'm so super swamped with__________, that I just don't have time.
 However, I will have these same prints for purchase in my store, so if you can wait about a month, you can be the first to order one!

-Like I said, it's hard, and it's icky, but if this is your job and not just a hobby, you have to make that clear in some way!
+Like I said, it's hard, and it's icky, but if this is your job and not just a hobby, you have to make that clear!
 I always think of it like this: would you ask your accountant friend to do your taxes for free?
 Would you ask your lawyer friend for free representation?
 Would you ask your photographer friend to photograph your wedding for free?
 Well, I hope not!

 Ok, well I'm just about out of breath after all that!
 I hope this little chat about commissions has been of some help to you in navigating the tricky creative world!
 If you have any additional questions about my process, please feel free to contact me!
 Inversely, if you have anything to add to the conversation, please comment below for all to see!